The Holy Canon of Search Optimization (SEO)

 3. Search Optimization Captures Existing Demand

-SEO works best when people are already searching for what you offer.
+Search Optimization works best when people are already searching for what you offer.
 It ensures your startup appears at the right moment, complementing other strategies that create demand.

 4. Compounding ROI Outweighs Initial Costs